Adelaide Festival Centre: Outdoor areas

 Foreground:(N-to-E): Stairs from Southern Plaza down to Festival Theatre Plaza, and Southern Plaza.

 Redevelopment

+Exterior

-In the decades following the plaza’s opening, its painted surfaces, fountains and vegetation were not well-maintained, there were some problems with its concrete decking, it was not used for events, and, crucially, it did not attract incidental foot traffic to interact with its forms.
+In the decades following the plaza's opening, its painted surfaces, fountains and vegetation were not well-maintained, there were some problems with its concrete decking, it was not used for events, and, crucially, it did not attract incidental foot traffic to interact with its forms.
 In 1987, the fountain, unused for the prior three years owing to a leak, was demolished as part of a upgrade of the plaza.